g0v/laweasyread/README.md

         ]

 # Grunt
-The project uses [Grunt](http://gruntjs.com/) to compile LiveScript into JavaScript.
-Use the following command to use this feature:
+The project uses [Grunt](http://gruntjs.com/) to do the following tasks when source file changed:

+* Compile package.ls and run `npm install`
+* Compile LiveScript source and run `mocha`

+In order to use this feature, you need to install [grunt-cli](https://npmjs.org/package/grunt-cli) with the following command:

+    npm install -g grunt-cli

+After that, you can use the following command to monitor file changed:

-    grunt watch
+    grunt

 # Environment Variable